 - If you disagree with your property's assessment, and you can’t resolve the issue with the Town’s assessor, you can file a complaint with the independent Assessment Review Board by the deadline stated on your latest property assessment notice.

 - The deadline to file an appeal (complaint) is April 22, 2024.

 Your property assessment determines your share of the total municipal taxes in Banff, set by Town Council when they finalize the Budget.
 Your tax bill is sent in May, after the Town receives the invoice for the amount of education taxes the Town must collect for the province.

 You can appeal your property assessment, but you cannot appeal your tax notice which is sent in June.

 Commercial property is assessed using the income approach.
 First, the Town of Banff appraiser calculates a Net Operating Income for the property.
 This is calculated by determining the potential gross annual income of a property, then subtracting a typical vacancy allowance, management fees and structural maintenance costs.

-How Assessments Inform Property Tax
+How Assessments Affect Property Taxes

 Taxes are calculated by multiplying the assessed value of a property by the tax rate, set by Council, usually in April of each year.

-File a Complaint
+How to File a Complaint

 Complaints must be filed on the appeal date indicated on your assessment notice.
 See the Assessment Complaints page for more information about the complaint process.